czhc/ecs-lab/lab3/README.md

 Let's get started.

-##
-# Create the Docker image
+### Create the Docker image

 The first step is to create the Docker image to use as a logging container.
 For this, all you need is a machine that has Git and Docker installed.
 You could use your own local machine or an EC2 instance.

 1. Install Git and Docker.
 The following steps pertain to the Amazon Linux AMI but you should follow the Git and Docker installation instructions respective to your machine.

 ```
-$ sudo yum update -y &amp;&amp; sudo yum -y install git docker
+$ sudo yum update -y && sudo yum -y install git docker
 ```

-1. Make sure that the Docker service is running:
+2. Make sure that the Docker service is running:

 ```
 $ sudo service docker start
 ```

-1. Clone the GitHub repository containing the files you need:
+3. Clone the GitHub repository containing the files you need:

 ```
 $ git clone https://github.com/awslabs/ecs-cloudwatch-logs.git